MikoMikocchi/pretty-git/README.md

 Notes:
 - **Detection**: by file extensions and certain filenames (`Makefile`, `Dockerfile`).
 - **Exclusions**: binary files and "vendor"-like directories are ignored.
 By default `vendor/`, `node_modules/`, `.git/`, build artifacts and caches are skipped.
 For Python projects additional directories are skipped: `.venv/`, `venv/`, `env/`, `__pycache__/`, `.mypy_cache/`, `.pytest_cache/`, `.tox/`, `.eggs/`, `.ruff_cache/`, `.ipynb_checkpoints/`.
-- **JSON**: JSON is not counted as a language by default to avoid data files skewing statistics.
+- **JSON**: JSON is included as a language.
+If large data files skew results, consider narrowing with `--path/--exclude-path`.
 - **Path filters**: use `--path/--exclude-path` (glob patterns supported) to focus on relevant areas.
 - **Limit**: `--limit N` restricts number of rows; `0`/`all` — no limit.
 - **Console colors**: language names use approximate GitHub colors; `--no-color` disables, `--theme mono` makes output monochrome.